ICE train at Berlin Hbf

 • Day 1, travel from Hamburg to Vienna by Nightjet sleeper train, as shown above.

-Book this train at www.thetrainline.com (easy to use, in €, £ or $, overseas credit cards no problem, small booking fee) or at the Austrian Railways website www.oebb.at (in €, a bit more fiddly, same fares).
+Book this train at www.thetrainline.com (easy to use, in €, £ or $, international credit cards no problem, small booking fee) or at the Austrian Railways website www.oebb.at (in €, a bit more fiddly, same fares).
 Booking opens up to 6 months ahead and you print your own ticket.

 The swish Austrian railjet train has a restaurant car, power sockets at all seats & free WiFi.